Caro04lin/BRL-Project/README_Website.md

 <img width="1186" height="670" alt="Website" src="Web site/Prediction_interface.png" />

 Clicking on the information icon displays the prequerisites.
 The message details the instructions about the IMU Wi-Fi configuration, the recommended use of a Wi-Fi adapter and the connexion of the IMUs and the wireless camera to the laptop.
+When all prequesites are completed, the battery levels of the five IMUs and their estimated autonomy are displayed, preventing unexpected disconnections during motion detection.

 A live feed from the wireless camera is possible, allowing the user to adjust the camera position and other users to view the current user's movements on the website.